Timothy Johnson (fighter)

-Timothy Johnson (born March 13, 1985) is an American mixed martial artist currently competing in the Heavyweight division of Bellator MMA.
-A professional competitor since 2010, he has also competed for the UFC.
-As of November 22, 2022, he is #6 in the Bellator Heavyweight Rankings.
+Timothy Johnson (born March 13, 1985) is an American mixed martial artist currently competing in the Heavyweight division.
+A professional competitor since 2010, he has also competed for the UFC and Bellator MMA.

 Mixed martial arts career

 After completing his collegiate career as a two-time All-American wrestler at Division II Minnesota State University Moorhead, Johnson made his professional mixed martial arts debut in October 2010.
 He competed primarily for regional organizations around his adopted home of North Dakota.
 He amassed a record of 7–1, finishing all of his opponents, before signing with the UFC on the heels of a first round finish of Travis Wiuff in October 2014.

 Ultimate Fighting Championship

 Johnson made his promotional debut against Shamil Abdurakhimov on April 4, 2015, at UFC Fight Night 63.
 He won the fight via TKO in the final seconds of the first round.

 Johnson next faced Jared Rosholt on August 8, 2015, at UFC Fight Night 73.
 Despite staggering and nearly finishing Rosholt with strikes in the last minute of the fight, Johnson lost the fight via unanimous decision.

 Johnson faced promotional newcomer Marcin Tybura on April 10, 2016, at UFC Fight Night 86.
 He won the fight via unanimous decision.

 Johnson next faced Alexander Volkov on November 19, 2016, at UFC Fight Night 99.
 Volkov was awarded a controversial split decision victory.
 12 out of 12 media scores gave the bout to Johnson.

 Johnson faced Daniel Omielańczuk on March 18, 2017, at UFC Fight Night 107.
 He won the back and forth fight by split decision (28–29, 30–27, and 29–28).

 Johnson faced promotional newcomer Júnior Albini on July 22, 2017, at UFC on Fox 25.
 He lost the fight via TKO in the first round.

 Johnson faced Marcelo Golm on February 3, 2018, at UFC Fight Night 125.
 He won the fight via unanimous decision.
 The fight marked the last bout of his prevailing contract, and the UFC opted not to renew it.